The Blonds: Critical reception

 Critic A.O.
 Scott, writing for The New York Times, believes the odd style of the documentary made its impact less forceful.
 He wrote, "The film's open-ended, recursive structure is central to Ms. Carri's intellectual agenda, which is to emphasize the deceptive, indeterminate nature of the truth...Too much of the film is in a mood of chin-scratching detachment, and this creates a vacuum in which its powerful, confrontational moments lose their force, the trauma of the past pushed nearly out of reach."

-Critic Kevin Jack Hagopian thought the film's message is important, and wrote, "Los rubios is absurd, tragic, and sometimes, hilarious.
+Critic Kevin Jack Hagopian found the film's message to be important, and wrote, "Los rubios is absurd, tragic, and sometimes, hilarious.
 It seeks not to eulogize the disappeared in solemn, self-important terms, but to make them as alive and real in the cultural sphere as they are in the political arena, a Borgesian lesson in the ultimate fiction: that of ultimate certainty."